evanclue/ddr-picker/README.md

 - compile reset-button.ahk into an .exe using the right-click menu.
 - open pegasus-startup.ahk with a text editor, and add `run reset-button.exe` to it.
 - save the document, and re-compile pegasus-startup.ahk into an .exe.

+---

+### you did it! hooray!
+now you have a ddr-picker setup for your cab! this took me literally all day to write, and i hope i didn't miss anything. if you need any further help, feel free to reach out to me on [discord](https://discord.gg.clue).